wrale/docker-dna/README.md

 ----

 ### Render a DockerDNA-ready base image.
-At this time, only Ubuntu 12.04 is supported.
-I'll add others, if interest is apparent.
+Only Ubuntu 12.04 is supported at this time.
+I'll add others if interest is apparent.

         git clone https://github.com/wrale/docker-dna.git
         cd ./docker-dna/base